Federalist No. 2

 Federalist No. 2, titled "Concerning Dangers From Foreign Force and Influence", is a political essay written by John Jay.
 It was the second of The Federalist Papers, a series of 85 essays arguing for the ratification of the United States Constitution.
-The essay was published on October 31, 1787, under the pseudonym Publius, the name under which all The Federalist Papers were published.
+The essay was first published in The Independent Journal (New York) on October 31, 1787, under the pseudonym Publius, the name under which all The Federalist Papers were published.
 Federalist No. 2 established the premise of nationhood that would persist through the series, addressing the issue of political union.

 Federalist No. 2 defines Jay's concept of a single American nationality, which he sees as brought together by providence through shared culture and beneficial geography.
 Some of Jay's depictions of nationhood depend on historical revisionism, describing an idealist vision of American unity.
-His vision was a direct response to the anti-federalist claim that Americans were too different to form a single nation, and Jay maintained that anti-federalists did not understand or did not care about the fate of the American nation.
+His vision was a direct response to the Anti-Federalist claim that Americans were too different to form a single nation, and Jay maintained that Anti-Federalists did not understand or did not care about the fate of the American nation.
 Federalist No. 2 is limited in its criticism of opponents, instead expressing worry about the consequences should unity fail.
 It also made the only mention of natural rights in the Federalist Papers, an otherwise important concept that guided the American Revolution.

 Federalist No. 2 was followed by three more essays that continued on the same topic.
 Since its publication, the conception of nationality presented in Federalist No. 2 has been a persistent issue in American politics.
 It relates directly to debates of naturalization and multiculturalism, and it was most directly challenged by the American Civil War that contradicted Jay's conception of unity.